-Midhurst Camera Club is a social club for people who love photography, offering our members the opportunity to learn and improve by
+Midhurst Camera Club is a friendly club for people who love photography, offering our members the opportunity to learn and improve by:

 - Inviting inspirational guest speakers to visit the club and show us their work